devth/soliloquy.js/README.md

 # Soliloquy
-Soliloquy is a jQuery plugin that aggregates posts from various data sources and outputs them as structured HTML.
-It makes no assumptions about your design or formatting preferences and defaults to a minimalistic layout that's ready to be styled using CSS.
+Soliloquy is a jQuery plugin that aggregates posts from various data sources ("solos") and outputs them as structured HTML.
+It makes no assumptions about your design or formatting preferences and defaults to a minimalistic layout that's ready to be styled with CSS.

 ## Demo
 For a working demo, visit the [project page](http://devth.github.com/soliloquy/)